 Local colleges sometimes have dental clinics, with work performed by dental students.
 Care is likely limited to services similar to that of community agencies, and like with the community agencies, arrive early for the first-come, first-serve dental care.

 Some communities offer dental care events for residents, including seniors.
-The Dental Lifeline Network provides dental services for seniors that are over the age of 65, have a permanent disability, or are medically fragile.
-They provide the services through a network of dental professionals, and other volunteers.
+The Dental Lifeline Network provides dental services for seniors over the age of 65, have a permanent disability, or are medically fragile.
+They provide services through a network of dental professionals and other volunteers.

 When you visit the website, click the link to apply for help.
 Many communities have a long waiting list and are not currently accepting additional applications.
 This is the same situation with America’s Dentists Care Foundation, an organization that offers free community events in several states.
 Click the link on the website to find a community event in your area.
 The list changes often, so check back if there is not a current event in your area.

 Community dental events typically limit care to one service.
 Patients receive a cleaning, one tooth filled, or one tooth extracted.
 These limitations allow volunteer dentists and staff to help more patients.
 Community events and agencies, however, are not ongoing sources of dental care.
 Instead, they offer convenient and cost-effective solutions for immediate problems.

 As with any aspect of your overall health, preparation is vital when it comes to oral health.
 Naturally, this includes daily brushing and flossing, in addition to refraining from smoking and imbibing foods known to cause tooth decay.